Water Sample Collection (refer to "Fees" for price list)

 Groundwater Sampling Method:

-Obtain a 250 mL sterile container from Lanfax Laboratories
+Obtain a 250 mL sterile container from Lanfax Laboratories (no other container will be accepted)

 Open the container immediately prior to filling, do not touch any part of the inside of the container or the lid.